ChemLuminary Awards celebrate ACS’s volunteers

 Committee on Project SEED

-The ACS President’s Award for Local Section Government Affairs went to the Chicago Section, which held a program on the chemistry of municipal water systems.
+The ACS President’s Award for Local Section Government Affairs went to the Chicago Section, which collaborated with the Chemical Industry Council of Illinois on a state advocacy workshop.
+Local section members also observed an Illinois Senate session and learned about the legislative process.

 Committee on Environmental Improvement